Hassansaqib0/PodPointRestfulBooker/README.md

-8)	Partial Update booking request – the purpose of this PATCH request is to rather then updating the full request body it updates the partial body which needs to be updated so for this example we can change firstname  to “Pod” ,lastname to “point” and totalprice to 165 then if you click send then in the response you would see fields changed with status code 200
+8)	Partial Update booking request – the purpose of this PATCH request is to rather then updating the full request body it updates the partial body which needs to be updated so for this example we can change firstname  to “Pod” ,lastname to “point” and totalprice to 165 then if you click send then in the response you would see fields changed with status code 200 , the value of 'id' in the parameter section will be updated automatically

 ![patch](https://user-images.githubusercontent.com/111247381/184613511-d01da408-5851-4b9b-ad05-3e1606544bb3.png)